srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 1. On the **Create Storage** pane, under **Name**, enter **vibrationstore** and add your initials and today's date - **vibrationstorecah191211**.

-    > [!NOTE] This field can only contain lower-case letters and numbers, must be between 3 and 24 characters, and must be unique.
+    > **Note**:  This field can only contain lower-case letters and numbers, must be between 3 and 24 characters, and must be unique.

 1. Under **Account kind**, select **StorageV2 (general purpose V2)**.